sujith-eag/personal-site/content/docs/java-script/5-arrays/02-array_methods/2-map_method.md

 ### Arrays are Special Objects

-Remember, arrays in JavaScript are a specialized kind of **object**.
+Arrays in JavaScript are a specialized kind of **object**.
 The square brackets used to access array elements work in the same way as square brackets used to access object properties.
-JavaScript converts the numeric array index you specify into a string—the index `1` becomes the string `"1"`—and then uses that string as a property name.
+JavaScript converts the specified numeric array index into a string—the index `1` becomes the string `"1"`—and then uses that string as a property name.

 ```js
 let o = {};  // Create a plain object